In-Laws

 In-Laws is an American sitcom television series created by Mark Reisman, that aired on NBC from September 24, 2002 to January 14, 2003.
 The series starred Bonnie Somerville, Jean Smart, Elon Gold, and Dennis Farina.
+The series is based on the stand-up comedy of Gold.

 Plot

+Newlyweds move in with the bride's parents.
 The protagonist has trouble with his fiancé's in-laws.
 Hijinks ensue.